fiedka/fiedka/README.md

 You need to have a [Node.js](https://nodejs.org/) runtime and `npm` installed.
 For the back-end, you need [Go](https://go.dev/) version 1.17 at least.
-Find them in your respective OS distribution and install them through your package manager, e.g., `yay -S nodejs npm`.
+Find them in your respective OS distribution and install them through your package manager, e.g., `yay -S go nodejs npm`.
 On NixOS you can get a shell with all dependencies by running `nix-shell`.

 To install the dependencies, run `npm install`.